Rachel Mahoney: Canine Osteopath

 Rachel has a miniature schnauzer named Patrick.
 He is 3yrs old and a bundle of fun.
 You’ll see them down at the beach most weeks or learning dog agility.

 If you would like to discuss your dog’s condition please email Rachel here.

 B.V.Sc, CertVBM, M.R.C.V.S, CCRP-current

 When Montana returned to Australia, she wanted to offer veterinary rehabilitation services in her local area.
-She is passionate about the correlation between pain and behavioural change and therefore wants to provide a rehabilitation service that can assist in all aspects of canine life.
+She is passionate about the correlation between pain and behavioral change and therefore wants to provide a rehabilitation service that can assist in all aspects of canine life.
 She is currently completing the Certified Canine Rehabilitation Practitioner (CCRP) course through the University of Tennessee.

-When not working, Montana will be found either in the agility arena running her two Border Collies, Tilly and Kozi, or in the dog room working on their conditioning/fitness programs.
+When not working, Montana will be found either in the agility arena running her two Border Collies, Tilly, and Kozi, or in the dog room working on their conditioning/fitness programs.
 She is a country girl at heart and looks forward to providing these services in her home region of the Southern Highlands.